DaveJuel/addax/README.md

 ### What is this repository for? ###

 * Addax is a web content management application.
-It web based.
+It is web based.
 * Version 1.0.0 beta

 ### INSTALLATION PREREQUISITES ###

 * Apache2 installed
 * PHP 5.7 or greater installed
-* Mysql
+* MySQL

 ### CONFIGURATION DETAILS ###
 After cloning this project to your desired directory[Windows: C:~/xampp/htdocs , Linux: /var/www/html], you need to do the following.

 * Configure the database
--> In DB management app (eg:phpmyadmin, workbench,...), create a database.
+-> In DB management app (eg:phpmyadmin, workbench,...), create a database and name it _addax_.
 -> Import the database(addax.sql) from Addax root folder, to your newly created database.
--> Set DB_USER and DB_PASSWORD in your system environment in accordance of your MySql credentials.
+-> Set DB_USER and DB_PASSWORD in your system environment in accordance of your MySQL credentials.

 * Run the application
 After finishing the steps above, you will need to run the app on your local machine.